 - 11 Legal Writing Tips for Powerful, Persuasive Legal Writing

 3. Legal news and events

 As a lawyer, you likely already stay on top of legal news and events, especially if they are related to your practice area.
 Sharing this information on Facebook is a great way to inform others about the news.
 You also get the opportunity to comment on how the news affects the legal community and your potential clients.
 By sharing the latest legal news and events, you can showcase your expertise and provide immense value to your target audience.

-4. Incorporate humour
+4. Incorporate humor

-We recommend establishing humour guidelines at your firm, to ensure you deliver a consistent and appropriate message each time.
+We recommend establishing humor guidelines at your firm, to ensure you deliver a consistent and appropriate message each time.
 Additionally, you can pepper these types of posts throughout your posting schedule.
 This is because posting too much humorous content can take away from your firm’s professionalism and overall image.

 When done right, posting humorous, legal-related posts not only humanizes your brand, but also adds an emotional layer to posts—making your firm more memorable.

 5. Answers to common client questions